Portugal Golden Visa for Americans

 PFIC stands for Passive Foreign Investment Company, a US tax classification that can apply to foreign funds and carries specific reporting and tax consequences for US persons.
 Whether it applies, and how to handle it, is a question for your US tax adviser.
 It is better answered before investing than after.

-No. We do not give regulated investment advice or recommend funds.
-We help you ask the right diligence questions and coordinate the immigration side.
-You can compare funds yourself at funds.movingto.com.
+Movingto helps you ask the right diligence questions and coordinate the immigration side.
+Regulated investment advice, fund recommendations, and suitability assessments are handled by a qualified investment adviser.
+You can compare fund facts yourself at funds.movingto.com.

 Can my spouse and children apply with me?